yo1000/spring-db-test/README.md

 Spring DB Test demo
 ================================================================================

-Demonstration of testing when using JDBC and JPA each.
+Demonstration of testing using JDBC and JPA respectively in Spring Boot 4.x.

 Requirements
 --------------------------------------------------------------------------------

-- Java 21
+- Java 25

 How to run